Lost, mislaid, and abandoned property: Unclaimed property

+Unclaimed property (sometimes referred to as abandoned property, residual assets, or remnant assets) consists of financial assets or, less commonly, tangible assets that have been left inactive or abandoned by their rightful owner for an extended period, known as the dormancy period.
+For individuals, this property often takes the form of forgotten bank accounts, uncashed payroll checks, unredeemed life insurance proceeds, uncollected dividends, or the contents of abandoned safe deposit boxes.
+For businesses, unclaimed property often involves dormant business-to-business transactions, such as uncollected accounts receivable, uncashed vendor checks, customer credit balances, overpayments, or forgotten utility and security deposits.
+When the rightful owner cannot be located by the financial institution or company holding the asset (the "holder"), the property becomes subject to government escheatment laws.

-Unclaimed property laws in the United States provide for two reporting periods each year whereby unclaimed bank accounts, stocks, insurance proceeds, utility deposits, un-cashed checks and other forms of "personal property" are reported first to the individual state's Unclaimed Property Office, then published in a local newspaper and then finally the property is turned over to the State for safe keeping until its rightful owner makes a claim.
-The states sponsor a free public site that reports only a portion of the unclaimed property available in the United States.
+In the United States, the process of handling these assets is governed by state-specific laws that generally dictate annual reporting periods.
+Holders are required to report unclaimed property to the respective state's Unclaimed Property Office.
+The state acts as a custodian, holding the funds until the rightful owner makes a claim.
+The states sponsor public websites that report only a portion of the unclaimed property available in the United States.
 There are commercial sites as well that provide the same information or portions of the information for a fee.
-Some consumer reporting sites that conduct the research and assist consumers will do so without charge or expense to the consumers.

-In Australia, unclaimed money laws provide a one to two year reporting period each year whereby unclaimed bank accounts, superannuation, deceased estate inheritances, insurance, shares, dividends, utility deposits, unpresented cheques and other forms of "unclaimed money" are reported to the appropriate governing body under which the organisation holding the money falls under.
+In Australia, unclaimed money laws provide a one to two year reporting period each year whereby unclaimed bank accounts, superannuation, deceased estate inheritances, insurance, shares, dividends, utility deposits, unpresented cheques and other forms of "unclaimed money" are reported to the appropriate governing body under which the organization holding the money falls under.
 This can include states in Australia or the Commonwealth.
 Money is unclaimed money if it is money whose owners is not identifiable.

-Owners of unclaimed money can apply to the governing body where the unclaimed money is being held, however, in some cases, the owner is required to go back to the organisation who lodged the money as unclaimed.
+Owners of unclaimed money can apply to the governing body where the unclaimed money is being held, however, in some cases, the owner is required to go back to the organization who lodged the money as unclaimed.
 Unclaimed Money Professionals or Unclaimed Money Agents also can assist owners to claim back their unclaimed money.
 Due to the strict requirements to claim unclaimed money back in Australia, people may need the assistance of a professional or licensed private investigator to locate support documents for their claim of payment.